 It is proven thru research that a consistent practice of mindful breathing can change the way your brain works, isn’t that incredible?!
 Just like anything else, meditation takes practice.
 Don’t beat yourself up if get interrupted by thoughts – that’s part of the practice.
 Go back to your breathing.
 Begin low and slow, two minutes.
 Build up to five minutes.
 Eventually, take it to ten minutes.
 You will get there, I promise.

-Tip: After this post, put down what you read it on and close your eyes.
+Tip: After this post, put down what you’re reading it on and close your eyes.
 Take ten slow, full breaths.
-Tada!
-You will have just done some mindful breathwork.
 How do you feel?